-Rumored to be the home to a tunnel connecting Gibraltar to Morocco, this popular attraction is a great place to wander around, wonder about its mysteries, and even take in a show.
+Rumored to be the home to a tunnel connecting Gibraltar to Morocco, St. Michael’s Cave is a great place to wander around, wonder about its mysteries, and even take in a show.
 They allow for weddings and other rentals here as well.
 Miss.
 Gibraltar was even crowned here one year.

 It is lit up by multi-colored lights, making it easier to admire the many massive stalactites and stalagmites.
 We’ve seen a few caves during our explorations, and while the area we were allowed to walk through wasn’t very long, it was one of the most beautiful caves we’ve seen.
-It was fun to imagine the monkeys possibly making their way through the depths of the cave from Morocco.
+It was fun to imagine the monkeys possibly making their way through the depths of St. Michael’s Cave from Morocco.

 The Great Siege Tunnels

 This historic area of Gibraltar was created in the 1780s when the English troops stationed here had to protect the rock from being captured by the French and Spanish.
-By digging out the tunnels, this gave them a great vantage point.
+By digging out the Great Siege Tunnels, this gave them a great vantage point.
 But, what was most impressive was the hard work that went into creating this area.
-The men built the tunnels with sledgehammers, crowbars, and some gunpowder.
+The men built the Great Siege Tunnels with sledgehammers, crowbars, and some gunpowder.
 In five weeks, 18 men had driven a tunnel 82 feet long, and by 1790 around 4,000 feet of tunnels had been dug out inside the rock.
 In addition to their strength, they bravely manned the tunnels to remain on the lookout for forces trying to reclaim the rock.

 While the Great Siege Tunnels themselves are more impressive than beautiful, some of the views are really stunning.
 We didn’t have time to walk all the way through.
 But we enjoyed looking out at the city after getting a peek into the past.
 (The large plot below the airstrip in the photo below is the city cemetery).